graysievert-lab/experiment-k8s-bootstrapping-app-of-apps-directory/README.md

 - ArgoCD application manifests in each directory
 - Each ArgoCD application manifest contains links to this repository
 - Too many copypasting when creating new app.
+Prone to errors.
 Fields are mostly the same as basedir, so templating might help a bit.
+- Globs for inclusion and exlusion could be non obvious.

 Pros: